 How do I obtain Planning and Zoning regulations and guidelines and other documents?

-The Planning Division of the Community Development Department has a series of procedures and permit applications/ guides for the many types of planning and zoning processes.
+The Planning and Zoning Department has a series of procedures and permit applications/ guides for the many types of planning and zoning processes.
 They include: General Plan Amendments, Change of Zoning, Site Plan Review, Subdivision Review, Design Review, Final Landscape Review, and Sign Permit Review.
-Permit applications/ guides [link to document central section for Planning application and guides] may be obtained online.
-The Planning Division also has a series of handouts [link to document central section for Planning application and guides] that highlight the various zoning districts and their development standards (height, setbacks, etc).
+Permit applications and guides are available online.
+The Planning Division also has a series of handouts that highlight the various zoning districts and their development standards (height, setbacks, etc).

 What is the function of the Planning and Zoning Commission?

 The Planning and Zoning Commission is an advisory board that makes recommendations to the City Council on planning and zoning issues.
 This board is comprised of eight Peoria citizens (seven regular members and one alternate) who volunteer their time.
 They meet the first and third Thursday of every month at 6:30 p.m. in the Peoria City Council Chambers located at 8401 W. Monroe Street, Peoria, AZ.
 For more information call the City of Peoria Planning Division at 623-773-7200.

 What is the function of the Board of Adjustment?

 The Board of Adjustment is an advisory board that makes quasi-judicial decisions on variances to the Peoria Zoning Ordinance.
 This board is comprised of six Peoria citizens (five regular members and one alternate) who volunteer their time.
 They meet the second Tuesday of every month at 5:30 p.m. in the Peoria City Council Chambers located at 8401 W. Monroe Street, Peoria.
 For more information call the City of Peoria Planning Division at 623-773-7200.